 .460 Rowland® 1911 “Tougher Buffer” Guide Rod

 The .25″ diameter, two-piece, full-length Tougher Buffer Guide Rod is designed for use with our Dual-Action, Flat-Wound Recoil Springs.
-These are available individually in a wide range of tensions, or in Tuning Packs, for maximum flexibility.

 What Makes Our.460 Rowland® Tougher Buffer Recoil System Such an Improvement Over the Standard, 200-year-old design?